-Type of Fee Standard Tuition Fees Military Discounts Fees Nonrefundable Application Fee \$50 \$ 0 One-time Program Fee (applied once Enrollment Agreement is signed and returned to Registrar) \$150 \$150 Re-enrollment fee to Cummings Graduate Institute Program(s) \$50 \$50 Culminating Project Continuation Fee Applied to the student's account every seven (7) weeks until the Culminating Project section is complete.
+Type of Fee Standard Tuition Fees Military Discounts Fees Nonrefundable Application Fee \$50 \$ O One-time Program Fee (applied once Enrollment Agreement is signed and returned to Registrar) \$150 \$150 Re-enrollment fee to Cummings Graduate Institute Program(s) \$50 \$50 Culminating Project Continuation Fee Applied to the student's account every seven (7) weeks until the Culminating Project section is complete.
 For more information, please refer to the Culminating Project Continuation Policy. \$350 \$350 Other fees Late payment (applied every month until payment is current) Returned check Declined credit card payment \$25 \$25

-Graduation Fee \$0 \$0 Official Transcript Fee (beyond the copy provided at graduation) \$20 \$20 Additional Diploma Fee \$20 \$20 Estimated Book Costs for DBH Program \$1,500 - \$2,000 \$1,500 - \$2,000
+Graduation Fee \$0 \$O Official Transcript Fee (beyond the copy provided at graduation) \$20 \$20 Additional Diploma Fee \$20 \$20 Estimated Book Costs for DBH Program \$1,500 - \$2,000 \$1,500 - \$2,000 Institutional Review Board Fee (if applicable) \$1,500 - \$2,500 \$1,500 - \$2,500

-^{} As a courtesy to our students upon successful completion of their program, Cummings Graduate Institute does not charge a graduation fee.
+\ As a courtesy to our students upon successful completion of their program, Cummings Graduate Institute does not charge a graduation fee.
 It is the student's responsibility to obtain the necessary attire for the commencement ceremony, but the Institute will provide the first copy of the Official Transcript and Diploma at no additional costs.

-Teaching Assistant (TA)
+Teaching Assistants (TA)

 Teaching Assistants (TA) are current degree-seeking students enrolled in the DBH Program contracted by Cummings Graduate Institute to support the operations of academic courses.
 TA assignments are subject to availability based upon the needs of Cummings Graduate Institute.
 Quantity and availability of TA assignments varies by term.
-As TA assignment availability is identified by the institution, enrolled students are reviewed and assignments are made by the Cummings Graduate Institute Director based upon the following qualifications.
+As TA assignment availability is identified by the institution, enrolled students are reviewed and assignments are made by the Cummings Graduate Institute Director of the DBH Program based upon the following qualifications.

 - 1. Student has completed, at a minimum, the following: - a.
 Completed the initial term as a degree-seeking DBH student - b.
 DBH 1000: Foundations - c.
 DBH 9901: Biodyne Model I - d.
 DBH 9902: Biodyne Model II - 2.
 Maintains current Satisfactory Academic Progress (SAP) status - 3.
-Successful completion of the course for which the student will be a TA. - 4.
-Recommendation from Cumming Graduate Institute Advisor, supporting the student's request to become a TA.
+Successful completion of the course for which the student will be a TA.